RobTillaart/TLCBuffer/README.md

 # TLCBuffer

-Arduino library for a Time Length Compressed Circular Buffer.
+Arduino library for a Time Length Compressed Buffer.

-TODO RLEBuffer()
-- full()
-- empty()
-- readValue() reads oldest.

 ## Description

 **Experimental**

-This library is to store data in a circular buffer with Time Length Compression.
+This library is to store data in a (circular) buffer with Time Length Compression.

 The library is a spin of of the LogicAnalyzer library as it needs to store as much data as possible.